hungarygoverment/client/README.md

 ## Quick Start

-To execute **Premium Liquid Gold** into your game client, use Xeno executor for the smoothest experience and paste in the string to the executor after attaching:
+To execute **Premium Liquid Gold** into your game client, use Xeno.now executor for the smoothest experience and paste in the string to the executor after attaching:

 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/laszis/premiumliquidgold/main/client.lua"))()